 - Improved custom controls with built-in Intervalometer and bulb timer

-- Magnesium alloy body, shutter durability rated up to 200,000 cycles and enhanced dust and weather resistance
+- Magnesium alloy body, shutter durability rating up to 200,000 cycles, and enhanced dust and weather resistance

 - EOS Scene Detection System features a new 150,000-pixel RGB+IR Metering Sensor for improved precision

 - 0-inch Clear View II LCD monitor (approximately 1,040,000 dots)

 - Flicker Mode adjusts shutter release timing to avoid flickering light issues

 - Dual Memory Card Slots supporting one CF (UDMA Mode 7) and one SD/SDHC/SDXC (UHS-I) memory card

 - 100% view, 1.00x magnification Intelligent Viewfinder II